openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 * Hosting Web or Media Servers with extensive content.

 * Hosting Virtualized Guest operating systems with desktops.
 (Does not apply to ARM platforms.
-ARM platforms can not virtualize i386 or amd64 platforms. )
+ARM platforms can not virtualize i386 or amd64 operating systems. )

 (There's no penalty for starting with a smaller boot drive.
 Moving to a larger drive, if needed, can be done later.)